Curve/belegpp/README.md

 * printfsln
 	* Like printfs but appends a new line
 ## Beleg Lambdas
 Found in `namespace beleg::lambdas`
+Beleg lambdas provide a simple way to write primitive lambdas.
 <b><i>Note:</b></i> Function calls aswell as some other "complex" stuff is not supported!

-Beleg lambdas provide a simple way to write lambdas to handle less complex stuff.
 ### QuickPlaceholder
 Is a placeholder for a function parameter.
 #### How to use